KaliedaRik/sc-screen-recorder/README.md

 # Scrawl-canvas screen recorder
 Record your local screen using your browser.

-**tl;dr:** It Works On My Machine (specifically Chrome running on MacBook Pro M2)!
+**tl;dr:** It Works On My Machine (specifically Chrome running on MacBook Pro M2).
 There needs to be a lot more work done to get the page working on desktop Firefox/Safari browsers.
 Support to get the page working on mobile browsers is out-of-scope for this side project.

 ### Use case(s)
-The main use case for this product is for **bug reporting**.
-When a user encounters an issue with a website (or other product) they can navigate to this web page and screen capture the issue.
+The main use case for this product is **bug reporting**.
+When a user encounters an issue with a website (or other product) they can navigate to this web page and screen capture the issue in a more meaningful way to help product developers identify and fix the problem.
 Using the page they can:
 + Add multiple "targets" (screen captures of various parts of their display) and rearrange them on the canvas to best demonstrate the issue they are facing.
 + Change the canvas background color, or use an image to act as the background (in case they don't want people to see their real screen background).
 + Include a "talking head" of themselves describing the problem.